PlaceReporter99/talking-head/README.md

 # TalkingHead

 A programming language where you talk instead of type.
+## `pip install`
+To use the Python script, run `pip install SpeechRecognition` and download the script.
+After that, run it using Python 3.
 ## Commands
 ### Splitting
 `after that` splits each command.